Yoga and the Fury (What They Taught Me About Writing)

 In the afternoon, Yogi Tim informed us that for our final morning we would be rising at 4am for a swim in the creek, followed by pre-dawn meditation.
 ‘Do we have to?’ someone quipped (it was me).
 Yogi Tim smiled.
 ‘Of course, nobody is going to force you to do it.
 It’s up to you.’
 I was relieved.
 Then he went on, ‘But I’d ask you to consider why you’ve come here this weekend.
 Why did you accept this challenge?
 Perhaps there are unexpected benefits to be gained from taking part in these experiences.’

 I really wanted the benefits, but this sounded like bullshit.
-Inside, my self-improvement streak was thrashing around like a black snake run over by a Kombi.
+I felt my self-improvement streak thrashing around like a black snake run over by a Kombi.

 I was so pissed off at this point, I decided I was going to skip the stupid creek swim and sleep in.
 Sleep was what I really needed.
 But when Beate’s alarm rang at four, I got up too.
 As we gathered on the lawn in the dark, I noticed a few people were missing.
 Immediately, I was annoyed with myself, wishing I’d had the guts to rebel.
 Yogi Tim led us by torch-light down the dirt track to the creek.
 The water was tidal, and at 4am the tide was low.
 Our ‘swim’ was a wade through cold mud to squat in the brackish shallows among the mangroves, while small panicked creatures slithered under out feet.
 There was nothing transcendent or refreshing about it.